clowdr-app/clowdr/README.md

 If you alter environment config, Docker Compose config, etc., then all tasks must be restarted.
 Tasks can be killed in VSCode using Ctrl+C or by closing the terminal window they are running in.
 To kill Docker containers, you will need to manually terminate the container (e.g. by pressing the stop button in Docker Desktop)

-## Create a Conference
+## Create a conference
-Once you log in on Clowdr, you will need a demo code to create a conference.
-Go to data manager/conference/DemoCode on your Hasura console.
-On the Insert Row tab, set id to be default and click on Save.
-You will see a demo code is generated.
-Now use that to create a conference.

-After creating and configuring the conference, click on the setting icon on the left.
-You will see a yellow button with a lock icon, click on that and create a Permission Set as Organiser.
+When you log into Clowdr for the first time, there will be no conferences listed.
+You will need a demo code to create a conference, and this cannot yet be done through the Clowdr UI.
+To create a demo code:

+1. Go to the _Data_ tab in the Hasura console.
+2. Open the _conference > DemoCode_ table.
+3. Open the _Insert Row_ tab.
+Ensure that `id` is set to _Default_ and click _Save_.
+There is no need to enter any values manually.
+4. A demo code has now been created.
+Open the _Browse Rows_ tab and find the new row in the table.
+5. Copy the `id` column of the new row.
+This is your demo code - you can use it to create a conference in the Clowdr UI.

+### Modifying the default security settings

+By default, only the creator of a conference has permission to view its elements.
+You can give permissions to other groups of users by opening the _Content_ admin panel in Clowdr.
+Click the yellow button with a lock icon to open the (conference-)global element security settings.

+You probably want to at least add an entry for 'Organiser' permissions with the 'Organisers' group.

 ## Formatting